Marc O’Brien is the lead strategist behind The Social Good Guides.

 Since 2009, Marc been actively involved, as both an advisor and facilitator, in Project M, an immersive program designed to inspire and educate young creative individuals by proving that their work can have a tangible impact on the world.

 A multitude of his collaborative workshops and projects have been featured in the New York Times, Fast Co, AIGA, GOOD, Print, ID, PSFK, and various other design and culture outlets.
 Marc has lectured and facilitated numerous workshops at a number of distinguished universities and conferences throughout the country.
-Among other things, Marc helps people SMALLIFY their ideas, teaches at California College of the Arts, leads the GOOD SF Local Chapter, rides a bamboo bike, makes homemade hot sauce, and loves to unplug in the outdoors.
+Among other things, Marc is building out Secret Project @ CCA along with teaching in the graphic design department, and leading GOOD SF.
+He also rides a bamboo bike, makes homemade hot sauce, and unplugs in the outdoors.
+You can follow him on Twitter, @think557